Food Safety Management

 This includes everything from takeout containers to paper napkins.
 While some packaging is necessary to keep food fresh and safe, excess materials often end up in the landfill.

-Other Garbage
+Other garbage

 Of course, other types of garbage are generated in foodservice as well.
 This can include everything from broken dishes to cleaning waste.